-Make sure you know the signs and symptoms of Meningitis, because while early symptoms which also include headache, fever, vomiting, muscle pain, are flu-like, someone with Meningitis or septicaemia can get a lot worse very quickly so keep checking them.
+Make sure you know the signs and symptoms of Meningitis, because while early symptoms (which also include headache, fever, vomiting and muscle pain) are flu-like, someone with Meningitis or septicaemia can get a lot worse very quickly, so keep checking them.

-- a bulging fontanelle (soft spot on the top of the head).
+- A bulging fontanelle (the soft spot on the top of the head)

-The symptoms of Meningitis may be difficult to spot as many of the early symptoms can be similar to those of flu, so trust your instincts and if you suspect Meningitis, seek medical help immediately.
+The symptoms of Meningitis may be difficult to spot, as many of the early symptoms can be similar to those of flu.
+Always trust your instincts and if you suspect Meningitis, seek medical help immediately.

 There is also a free Meningitis signs and symptom App that you can download from both Google Play and Apple Store.

-- The ‘A’ standing for ‘Ask’, ask yourself could it be Meningitis;
+- A: Ask yourself could it be Meningitis

 For further information about ACT for Meningitis visit www.actformeningitis.ie